An introduction to the development stage of the Way of Working.

 User Acceptance Testing Sessions

 UAT sessions are conducted after each iteration has been completed, and is typically done between the testing team member and the project manager.
-You can learn more this process in the UAT sessions article.
+You can learn more this process in the Conducting User Acceptance Tests article.

 User Testing Interviews